colinta/motion-xray/README.md

 Dependencies
 ------------

-Xray depends on geomotion, which I don't feel bad about, and SugarCube.
+Xray depends on SugarCube.
 I would consider removing the SugarCube dependency, because not everyone uses it, but SugarCube adds a ton of benefit (like `#to_s` and `UIColor` additions).

 [plugins folder]: https://github.com/colinta/motion-xray/tree/master
 [awesome-print]: https://github.com/michaeldv/awesome_print_motion